Sebastianhju/Runeterra-5e/Rules/SummonerSpells.md

 # Barrier

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-Summoners/Barrier_HD.png" align=right width=10% height=10%>
 As a bonus action you can create a see-through Barrier in a 15 feet radius sphere centered around you that lasts for a minute.
 For enemies the barrier is solid.
 Creatures, missiles and objects cannot pass through it.
 For you and your allies, the barrier is immaterial.
-The Barriers AC equals 12 + your proficiency bonus and its hit points maximum equals to eight times your level.
+The Barriers AC equals 12 + your proficiency bonus and its hit points maximum equals to ten times your proficiency bonus.

 ---